-The on-call documents are referred to in your Otago Teaching Profile, but not included.
+You should refer to your on-call documents in your Otago Teaching Profile, but do not include these.
 You should make reference to these documents within your Self-Evaluation of Teaching Statement to support and illustrate the claims you make about your teaching.

 Your collection of on-call documents may become extensive and will need to be effectively managed and catalogued.
-You might sort all on-call documents into a ring binder file or equivalent.
+You might sort all on-call documents into a ring binder, file or equivalent.
 Alternatively you may wish to scan all of your 'hard copy' data into pdf files and assemble everything into a digital file.